 Brad Goll, Austin, Texas sand artist, captured the $500 prize for being the "People's Choice."
 His piece (Gollrilla) drew a huge crowd and was much photographed.

 My first shot from Sloppy Joe's Beach Bar.
+No, this was not alcohol-related!
 I knew I was being jostled by the crowd behind me...but this is ridiculous.

 The centerpiece is called "The Sponsor's Sculpture."
 It was created by Sanding Ovations as a thank you to the major sponsors.
 It was not voted on, but lot of people wanted to get their picture taken in front of it.